ririob/week-4-game/README.md

 <!-- Build win/loss display and append it to HTML -->

-Function to current guess when a crystal is clicked
+Function to add current guess when a crystal is clicked

 Create on.click event for the crystals